ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 By using the VMware Subscription Purchasing Program (SPP), you can use VMware Subscription Services in the form of Subscription Credits (SPP Credits).
 Using SPP Credits requires consumption of VMware vCenter Server, VMware vSphere, and VMware NSX®.

-Charges for the licensing of these VMware software components will not be billed to your {{site.data.keyword.cloud_notm}} account and SPP Credits are taken from your SPP Fund Balance.
+Charges for the licensing of these VMware software components are not billed to your {{site.data.keyword.cloud_notm}} account and SPP Credits are taken from your SPP Fund Balance.
 If you select SPP, an {{site.data.keyword.vmwaresolutions_short}} representative will contact you to confirm the SPP Credits usage after you place the instance order.

 When you select SPP, the option **Include with purchase** for all licenses is set automatically and the **I will provide** option is not available.